-The following table shows information about the four proposals we will consider at the meeting.
+The following table shows information about the three proposals we will consider at the meeting.

-Board voting Proposal recommendation Vote required to pass Election of directors FOR all nominees Election of each individual director requires the vote of a majority of the votes cast Advisory vote to approve executive compensation FOR Majority of the votes cast Advisory vote on frequency of holding advisory vote on approving executive compensation ONE YEAR Option receiving largest number of votes Ratification of the independent public accountants FOR Majority of the votes cast
+Proposal Board voting recommendation Vote required to pass Election of directors FOR each nominee Election of each individual director requires the vote of a majority of the votes cast Advisory vote to approve executive compensation FOR Majority of the votes cast Ratification of the independent public accountants FOR Majority of the votes cast

 For each proposal we will consider only votes actually cast, whether in person or by proxy.
-Abstentions and broker non-votes will not have any effect on the results.
+Abstentions and broker non-votes will not have any effect on the results of Proposal 1 or Proposal 2, and we do not expect to have broker non-votes for Proposal 3.